merveozer/merveozer/README.md

 <a href="https://git-scm.com/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/git-scm/git-scm-icon.svg" alt="git" width="40" height="40"/> </a>
 </p>

 <h3> I have been working as a web developer for one year.
-At the same time, I'm currently student at Certificate of Higher Education in Computer Programming (for 2 year) and i will graduate in June 2022.</h3>
+At the same time, I'm currently student at Certificate of Higher Education in Computer Programming (for 2 year) and I will graduate in June 2022.</h3>
-<h5> Also, i have worked as a school psychologist for 2 years after graduated from department of psychology. </h5>
+<h5> Also, I have worked as a school psychologist for 2 years after graduated from department of psychology. </h5>